What is copyright?

 Guidance for staff and students

-If you are a student or member of staff here at Surrey and would like to know about copyright in your role then please go to one of the following that applies to you:
+If you are a student or member of staff here at Surrey and would like to know about copyright in your role then please see the relevant guidance: